Quick Answer

 Spotify quietly changed its royalty system — and millions of independent artists didn’t notice.

-Spotify has updated how royalties are calculated in 2026, and the biggest impact is on independent and low-stream artists.
+Spotify has updated how royalties are calculated in 2026, and the biggest impact is on independent and low-stream artists who lack a dedicated, active listener base.

 Here’s what changed: